Have you signed the Partnership Pledge?Partnership Pledge

 Talent for Care and Widening Participation

-Two programmes working together to improve education, training and development opportunities available to those working in an NHS support role, and ensure the whole healthcare workforce is representative of the communities it serves, and that progression and opportunities are based on merit, not social background
+Two programmes working together to improve the education, training and development opportunities available to current, potential and future NHS staff.
+Talent for Care has a specific focus on improving these opportunities for those working in a support role, while Widening Participation seeks to ensure the healthcare workforce is representative of the communities it serves, and that progression and opportunities are based on merit, not social background.

 Talent for Care